CharlieJT/Simon-Memory-Game/README.md

 ## Disclaimer

-All content in the website, including images are used for educational purposes only.
+All content on the website, including images, are used for educational purposes only.